RealTimeShepherd/seattle_airbnb/README.md

 You first must have all of the libraries mentioned above installed on your machine as well as software that supports the use of Jupyter notebooks
 The project is set up so that the first cell must be run first, this loads all of the libraries and datasets.
 Once the first cell is run, the cells below may be run in any order depending upon your own preferences

 The cell that scores the adjectives takes a long time to run, because of this, I have saved the results to another CSV file (adjectives_scored.csv) and this file is loaded on cells further down the notebook so that you can avoid running the adjective scoring cell (Unless you really want to!)

 ## Acknowledgements

 Author: Paul Shepherd

-Acknowledgements: Thanks to Udacity and the Data Scince course which has taught me many of the techniques used in analysing this data
+Acknowledgements: Thanks to Udacity and the Data Science course which has taught me many of the techniques used in analysing this data

 Datasets
 - [Seattle Airbnb](https://www.kaggle.com/airbnb/seattle/data)